ReDI-School/intro-java/lesson1/exercise4.md

 System.out.println("Hello");}}
 ```

-This is better, but it can be improved still, we know that the curly brackets are for blocks and that blocks can contain other blocks, let's use indentation and additional space characters to improve on this:
+This is better now, but still it can be improved.
+We know that the curly brackets are for blocks and that blocks can contain other blocks.
+Let's use indentation and additional space characters to improve on this:

 ```java